Wombat State Forest: Fauna, funga and flora

 Fungi comprise the next biggest kingdom after Animalia and the Wombat Forest is a rich storehouse of fungi.
 Hundreds of fungal species have been documented across the forest's diverse habitats.
 Fungi play a vital ecological role through their mutually beneficial symbioses with the great majority of plants as well as with numerous animal species.
 They are also important recyclers of organic matter, breaking down complex molecules, returning organic matter to the soil and making nutrients available to plants.
 To put it simply, without fungi, the forest wouldn't exist.

 The major morphological fungal groups such as agarics (fungi that typically have an umbrella shape and gills beneath the cap, commonly known as mushrooms), puffballs, coral fungi, polypores, disc fungi, clubs and lichenised fungi exist in the forest.
 Numerous species of myxomycetes (slime moulds) have also been recorded."

 Parasitic fungi also occur in the forest.
 While some parasitic fungi can become problematic such as Armillaria luteobubalina, a fungus that causes forest dieback, parasitic fungi also play an important ecological role in creating habitats for many animals, such as the great number of invertebrates, mammals, birds and reptiles that rely on tree hollows.

 Fungi have been found in every habitat type in the Wombat Forest.
 Like animals and plants, fungi have preferences for different habitats; some grow only on fallen wood, others on animal faeces, some at the base of particular tree species, in moss beds or forest floor humus, some occur only after fires, and others are found in dry bare earth.
-Many fungus species fruit between late summer and early winter, depending on temperature, rainfall and various other environmental factors such as soil chemistry.
+Many fungal species fruit between late summer and early winter, depending on temperature, rainfall and various other environmental factors such as soil chemistry.
 Fire also plays a role in triggering the fruiting of some fungi.
 Furthermore, fungi provide an important food source for many of the Wombat Forest's animals including mammals, birds, reptiles and invertebrates.

 Fungi are still barely recognised as a vital part of Australia's biodiversity.
 Although Australia has national, state and territory biodiversity conservation strategies and has ratified international conventions, most Australian conservation legislation overlooks fungi.
 While several countries have comprehensively mapped and RED-listed thousands of fungal species, only a handful of Australian fungi have been formally protected and only at a state level.

 Groups such as Wombat Forestcare, Fungimap and various field naturalist clubs are making huge efforts and progress toward lifting the profile of fungi through acquiring knowledge of their diversity and distribution and contributing to fungal conservation.